Summer 2018 : MRP's 27th archaeological field season in Belize

 Maya Research Program's expanded course offerings in archaeological field and laboratory techniques:

-The Maya Research Program offers specialized laboratory and field courses for students and volunteers in addition to the general archaeological field school.
+The Maya Research Program offers specialized laboratory and field courses for students and volunteers in addition to the general archaeological field school described above.
 The specific study areas for the specialized laboratory and field courses are:

-1. Laboratory and Field Methods: Bioarchaeology (the study of human skeletal remains) -limited to 10 persons in Session 2 only.
+1. Laboratory and Field Methods: Bioarchaeology (the study of human skeletal remains) -limited to 10 persons in Session 2 and Session 3 only.

 2. Laboratory and Field Methods: Photogrammetry and 3D Digital Modeling - limited to 10 persons in Session 4 only.